dagster-io/dagster/docs/docs-beta/docs/guides/external-systems/databases.md

 ## Define a Snowflake resource and use it in an asset definition

-Using a Snowflake resource is similar to using a DuckDB resource shown in the preceding example.
+Using the Snowflake resource is similar to using the DuckDB resource.
 Here is a complete example showing how to connect to a Snowflake database and create two tables:

 <CodeExample filePath="guides/external-systems/resource-snowflake-example.py" language="python" title="Snowflake Resource Example" />